Planet Zoo: Gameplay

 The game features four modes: sandbox, career, challenge, and the online franchise mode.
+In career mode, the player character works at a zoo company until his boss goes missing and the company is bought out by Dominic Myers.
+Myers fires the player character, who begins working for his boss's daughter establishing zoos and exposing Myers' criminal behavior.
 The franchise mode allows the player to build multiple franchise zoos with a shared economy and animals.
 Animals can be purchased and traded with other players' zoos through an online marketplace.
 Regular cooperative online community challenges focused on conservation (such as breeding and releasing as many giant pandas to the wild within a certain timeframe) allow players to receive "conservation credits," which can be redeemed for new animals instead of regular in-game currency.
-The game features ten critically endangered animal species and subspecies: the Bornean orangutan, Chinese pangolin, gharial, Himalayan brown bear, Lehmann's poison frog, Lesser Antillean iguana, red ruffed lemur, West African lion, western chimpanzee, and western lowland gorilla.
+The base game features eleven critically endangered animal species and subspecies: the black-and-white ruffed lemur, Bornean orangutan, Chinese pangolin, gharial, Himalayan brown bear, Lehmann's poison frog, Lesser Antillean iguana, red ruffed lemur, West African lion, western chimpanzee, and western lowland gorilla.
 Increasing the zoo's conservation rating through the display and release of endangered animals, informational signs, and educational talks is an important gameplay goal.

 Development and release

 The game was announced on 24 April 2019 and released on 5 November 2019.
 Its release was highly anticipated by many fans of the original Zoo Tycoon series who were disappointed by the significant changes to the 2013 reboot.
-Besides pre-ordering the game, players had the opportunity to pre-order the Deluxe Edition, which includes three exclusive animals (pygmy hippopotamus, Komodo dragon, and Thomson's gazelle) and other bonus content (such as wallpapers) and provided beta access a few weeks before release.
+Planet Zoo was made using Frontier's Cobra game engine.

-Twelve additional paid downloadable content packs have been released since the game's launch.
-These include the Arctic Pack, the South America Pack, the Australia Pack, the Aquatic Pack, the Southeast Asia Animal Pack, the Africa Pack, the North America Animal Pack, the Europe Pack, the Wetlands Animal Pack, the Conservation Pack, the Twilight Pack, and the Grasslands Animal Pack - each adding new animals to take care of as well as new scenery pieces, terrain, foliage, and building designs based on the desired region.
-In conjunction with the paid DLC, Frontier has continued to support the game through free updates to the base game.
-In addition to patching and bug fixes, these free updates have included new content such as scenery items including foliage and building pieces, new menus for food quality and park rides, and new in-game mechanics like hereditable color variation, vending machines, educator animal talks, first person camera mode and animal underwater diving.
+Frontier has continued to support the game through free updates to the base game.
+In addition to patching and bug fixes, these free updates have included new content such as scenery items including foliage and building pieces, new menus for food quality and park rides, and new in-game mechanics like hereditable colour variation, vending machines, educator animal talks, first person camera mode and animal underwater diving.
+Frontier commemorates the game's yearly anniversary through "Anniversary Updates", commonly adding more animals to the game.
+So far, the anniversary animals added have been the black-and-white ruffed lemur, red deer, collared peccary, and African leopard.

+A version for the PlayStation 5 and Xbox Series X/S, Planet Zoo: Console Edition, was released on 26 March 2024.
+Several downloadable content packs have been released for the game, adding new animals, items, and scenarios.